 Being in a group of people [in this case an ensemble class] has shown me that lots of people have different ideas and that my idea isn’t always the best and isn’t always right.
 When a group plays together, you have to work with each other to make it happen.
 It helps me understand how to listen to people, even outside of the program in the other parts of my life.

-Where this student had previously been quick to shut out others by simply not listening, he had learned how to listen because he had to in order to do something he badly wanted to do – play music.
+Where this student had previously been quick to shut out others simply by not listening, he’d learned how to listen because he had to in order to do something he badly wanted to do – play music.
 He somewhat jokingly told us later that this could present some problems – he actually wasn’t able to shut people out anymore.
-It’s important to note that his teacher had frequently made him aware that he was developing this skill and had done so at times when he was actively learning it.
+It’s important to note that his teacher had often made him aware that he was developing this skill — when he was actively learning it.